Subaru-PFS/drp_doc/design/dataFlow.rst

 and ingesting them into a calibration repository for later retrieval [#]_.
 We will use the LSST scripts for constructing biases and darks, as these are constructed in the same way for spectroscopy as for imaging;
-and we will also use the LSST script for ingesting the calibs into the calibration repository.
+and we will also use the LSST script, ``ingestCalibs.py``, for ingesting the calibs into the calibration repository.

 .. [#] The current calib system is crude, having grown organically, but it should serve our purposes.
        We expect it will mature over the next few years as the LSST team devotes more attention to it.